 The city of North Charleston, S.C., runs its Citibot for citizen communication.
 The bot requires no downloading or installation as it can be reached by sending a text message to a special telephone number.
 Anyone with a mobile telephone can report an incident or request information.

 The Citibot is trained to recognize plain text and certain keywords related to possible municipal problems.
 It takes about 10 seconds to report an issue and the responsible team to start handling it.

 All services, government services included, look for ways of getting feedback from their customers.

 With surveys, government authorities can see how the community is satisfied with their work and whether any changes are in order.
 Naturally, collecting feedback is a perfect business case for chatbots.

 A survey can be attached to any other chatbot service.
 After the visitor has submitted the form or received the information, you may ask them to answer a couple of questions about the service quality and whether anything should be improved.

 Website traffic load reduction

 It is no secret that government organizations often operate on a limited budget.
-Thus, they cannot invest a lot into a total optimization of their websites.
+Thus, they cannot invest a lot in the total optimization of their websites.